Skip to main content

 Poster guidelines

 As a poster presenter, you are expected to be available for discussion during your assigned poster session on the day of the event.
 Print your poster and bring it with you.
-Poster dimensions will be shared with you via email ahead of the symposium, along with your poster session and poster number.
+Posters must be 3’ tall by 2’ wide due to poster board space limitations.
+Your poster session and poster number will be shared with you via email ahead of the symposium.
 Push pins will be provided.

 While there is no required formatting for the posters, the following structure is recommended: